Changing Market Dynamics

 This is a follow up to the above process.
 Since the tax system is getting digitalised, as a response many practicing Accountants and Accounting firms are leaning towards the adoption of Accounting software as they are both the present as well as the future.
 And many have already realised its importance and migrating towards cloud-based software, thereby automating day-to-day repetitive tasks.
 Also, with the rising competition between the tech-savvy millennials and traditional accountants, accounting software have become a winning weapon that everyone wants on their side.

-Let’s get into the details of the secrets of tech-first firms and how they are incorporating technology in various sectors of their ecosystem.
+Let’s get into the details of the secrets of tech-first firms and how they are incorporating accounting technology in various sectors of their ecosystem.

 Secrets of tech-first firms

-Choosing the right tech:
+Choosing the right Accounting technology:

 There is no shortage of tech and the marketplace is so crowded that you may get lost if you don’t know what you are looking for.
 Therefore, the first thing that successful firms and Accountants do is to list down their clientele and analyse their needs.
 There are software that focus on bookkeeping services while others focus more on core accounting processes.
 You need to set your priorities straight and see what businesses you are serving and what needs are you fulfilling for them.
 This is what successful firms already know and are implementing.

-Selecting the right integrations:
+Selecting the right Accounting Technology integrations:

 Tech firms often use various integrations like online payment portals or CRMs or other integrations that can increase their efficiency and overall productivity.
 However, too many integrations can complicate processes and therefore firms try to limit the number of integrations to as low as possible and keep the number of employees in mind while doing so.
-Training and development of Accountants is another factor that tech first firms consider since time and resources are vital in the accounting industry if they are to keep pace with their competitors.
+Training and development of Accountants is another factor that tech-first firms consider since time and resources are vital in the accounting industry if they are to keep pace with their competitors.

 Filling the gaps: